chenghanc/preprocess/README.md

 # Data preparation

 Download specific class images and annotations from COCO dataset and convert to YOLO format.
-Perform training on MS COCO dataset using Darknet
+Perform training/fine-tuning on MS COCO dataset using Darknet

 ## Usage: